HELPING FAMILIES ACHIEVE SELF-RELIANCE

 Vice President for Community Development

-Rhonda Chisenhall, NKCAC’s Vice President for Community Development, graduated from Western Kentucky University with a bachelor of arts degree in communication.
+Rhonda Chisenhall, NKCAC’s Vice President for Community Development, graduated from Western Kentucky University with a bachelor of arts degree in communications.
 She spent 23 years working for the American Cancer Society, holding various fundraising and leadership positions for the organization.
-Rhonda was hired at NKCAC in February 2016 to manage the agency’s senior programming.
-She is passionate about working with seniors to keep them active and engaged in the community.
+Rhonda was hired at NKCAC in February 2016 to manage the agency’s senior programming and oversees the agency’s fundraising and marketing as well.

 Favorite Sports Teams: Cincinnati Reds, Kentucky Wildcats